thebetar/EslintCustomRules/README.md

 # EslintCustomRules

-Custom rules I use for eslint
+In this repository I have some custom rules, some are custom and some are simple just for learning purposes